Versal/versal-gadget-launchers/README.md

 ### setHeight

-Adjust the height of the gadget
+Adjust the height of the gadget.

 ```
 {